 Special Libraries Cataloguing

-Established in 1979, at the dawn of the digital age of library cataloguing, Special Libraries Cataloguing (SLC) provides remote cataloguing services and Machine-Readable Cataloguing Standards (MARC records) to small, special libraries, electronic publishers and aggregators worldwide.
+Established in 1979, at the dawn of the digital age of library cataloguing, Special Libraries Cataloguing (SLC) provides remote cataloguing services and Machine-Readable Cataloguing Standards (MARC) records to libraries, electronic publishers and aggregators worldwide.

-SLC serves publishers and libraries internationally, originally receiving mailed or couriered photocopies of the front and back of title pages with collation (number of pages or volumes) written on.
-For nonbook materials, photocopies of the items' container, labels, inserts, or any available accompanying material were used.
-More detailed instructions for sending material to be catalogued.
+Originally serving small (special) libraries, receiving mailed or couriered photocopies of the front and back of title pages with collation (number of pages or volumes) written on.
+Please see our instructions for sending material to be catalogued.

 Our head office is located in a log home in scenic Metchosin, which is just outside of Victoria on Vancouver Island, British Columbia.